-Our USDA Loan Specialists at North Avenue Capital, LLC (NAC) will determine if a manufacturing loan is right for you and your financing needs.
-If you are eligible for this type of loan, our Loan Specialists will walk you through the eligibility process.
+Our USDA Loan Specialists at North Avenue Capital (NAC) will determine if a manufacturing loan is right for you and your financing needs.
+If you are eligible for this type of loan, our loan specialists will walk you through the eligibility process.

 At NAC, we offer manufacturing loans guaranteed by the USDA through the USDA Rural Development Program.
 NAC structures manufacturing loans to provide cash to operate, without ceasing production in order to meet demand.

 Our borrowers are accustomed to the confidence, expertise, and established relationship NAC offers.
 We understand what it takes to start, build, and grow a business because we have built our business ourselves too.
-We provide manufacturing loans for all types of growing businesses, grown up construction, and startups.
+We provide manufacturing loans for all types of growing businesses, ground-up construction, and startups.

 At NAC, we provide capital to empower American business growth.